2010 Nebraska gubernatorial election

-The 2010 Nebraska gubernatorial election was held on Tuesday, November 2, 2010 to elect the governor of Nebraska, who would serve a four-year term that began in January 2011.
+The 2010 Nebraska gubernatorial election was held on Tuesday, November 2, 2010, to elect the governor of Nebraska, who would serve a four-year term that began in January 2011.
 Republican incumbent Dave Heineman won, defeating Democrat Mike Meister in a landslide.
 Heineman easily won his party's nomination.
 Mark Lakers ran unopposed in the Democratic primary, but dropped out in July 2010.
 Attorney Mike Meister was chosen as a replacement.
 As of 2022, this was the last time Lancaster County voted for the Republican candidate.
+To date, this is the last time that the winner of the Nebraska gubernatorial election carried every county.